/ Girolibero / to cycle bike paths bikes and accessories travel by bike

 5,900 km

-Perfect for lovers of warmer seas and sunny coastlines!
-A route that exudes all the warmth of southern Spain with its Arabian architecture, Barcelona, young and vibrant, the Principality of Monaco, squeezed on a small stretch of coastline, the future Vento bike path from Turin to Venice, and the fantastic coastline that runs from the Gulf of Trieste down into Dalmatia among the moonscapes of its islands.
-After the natural wonders of Albania a plunge into history in Greece, between Patras, Corinth, Athens and finally Cyprus, the island half still under Turkish rule.
+This route is perfect for lovers of warmer seas and sunny coastlines!
+This route exudes the warmth of southern Spain, with its Arabian architecture, the vibrant city of Barcelona, the Principality of Monaco, which is squeezed onto a small stretch of coastline, the future Vento bike path stretching from Turin to Venice, and the fantastic coastline running from the Gulf of Trieste down into Dalmatia, with its moonscape-like islands.
+After the natural wonders of Albania, you can immerse yourself in history in Greece, exploring Patras, Corinth, and Athens, before finally reaching Cyprus, an island that is still partially under Turkish rule.

 Eurovelo 9 From the Baltic to the Adriatic